Residents

 Iceland‘s parliament is called Alþingi (located in central Reykjavík) and is the oldest formally recognized parliament in the world.

-Iceland is a member of the Schengen Agreement, according to which travellers from EU and EES/EFTA countries are exempt from border controls.
+Iceland is a member of the Schengen Agreement, meaning travellers from EU and EES/EFTA countries are exempt from border controls.
 Residents of Schengen country’s can stay in Iceland for 90 days without applying for a visa.

 Visitors coming from outside the Schengen area need to present a valid passport upon arrival (valid for at least three months beyond the date of entry).
-Here you can find a list of countries whose residents need a visa to enter Iceland.
+Some people might need to have a visa to enter the country here is an interactive portal to access information about who need a visa to enter Iceland.